 Summer + Hurricane Season in the Dominican Republic

-Dominican Republic Weather Month by Month + Special Events
+Dominican Republic Holidays & Festivals by Month

 Festivals occur year-round in the Dominican Republic.
 Here is a breakdown of the special events and festivals in the Dominican Republic month by month and the weather patterns to look out for!

-Dominican Republic in January
+Dominican Republic in JANUARY

-Dominican Republic in February
+Dominican Republic in FEBRUARY

-- Carnival in the Dominican Republic is every Sunday in February.
+- Carnival is every Sunday in February.
 The most popular places to celebrate carnival are Santo Domingo, Santiago, La Vega, Cabral, and Monte Cristi.

 - Master of the Ocean: Kitesurfer, windsurfer, and surfers compete in Plata Encuentro (near Cabarete).

-Dominican Republic in March
+Dominican Republic in MARCH

 - The start of lobster mating season through June.
 It is prohibited to eat lobster during this time!